Ayy753/TD_Game/README.md

 ## Core Systems

-- [MapManager](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/MapManager.cs) was built over Unity's 2d TileMap system to extend it's functionality and link TileData to positions in the world.
-It is used by other partts of the system to modify and query the tiles on the map.
+- [MapManager](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/MapManager.cs) was built over Unity's 2d TileMap system to extend it's functionality and link [TileData](https://github.com/Ayy753/TD_Game/tree/master/Assets/Scripts/TileData) to positions in the world.
+It is used by other parts of the system to modify and query tiles on the map.

-- [Pathfinder](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/PathFinder.cs) (not fully refactored) is used to query the path through level and check how build/demolish actions would affect the current path.
+- [Pathfinder](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/Managers/PathFinder.cs) (not fully refactored) is used to query the path through level and preview how build/demolish actions would affect the current path.

 - [PathCalculator](https://github.com/Ayy753/TD_Game/blob/master/Assets/Scripts/PathCalculator.cs) was created to address repeating code in the several variations of path preview calculations while refactoring PathFinder.